RE-SS3D/SS3D-WebsiteOLD/contribute.md

 Then visit our [models board](https://trello.com/b/ZVcDitv0/ss3d-model-list) to find a task to work on, and you can assign it to yourself via a custom bot in our discord (the channel #art-readme has more info on this).

-We recommend using [Blender v2.8](https://www.blender.org/download/releases/) or newer as it's free and open-soure like the game we are making and thus is easily accessible by most people and as a result our modeler's kit is mostly designed for use with Blender.
+We recommend using [Blender v2.8](https://www.blender.org/download/releases/) or newer as it's free and open-source like the game we are making and thus is easily accessible by most people and as a result our modeler's kit is mostly designed for use with Blender.

 ## Animation tasks: